giantswarm/docs/sources/guides/ruby_on_rails.md

 +  config.force_ssl = false
 ```

-Calling `docker build -t sample_rails_4 .` to build the new image, we can now run everything on the local docker daemon:
+Calling `docker build -t sample_rails_4 .` to build the new image, we can now run everything on the local Docker daemon:

 ```bash
 PASS=somesecretpassword